Multiuser Random Coding Techniques for Mismatched Decoding: Multiple-Access Channel

-Using the usual time-sharing argument \cite{NetworkBook,MacMM} (see also Section \ref{sub:MAC_TIME_SHARING}), it follows from Theorem \ref{thm:MAC_Rate} that we can achieve any rate pair in the convex hull of $\bigcup_{\Qv}\RegLM(\Qv)$, where the union is over all distributions $Q_{1}$ and $Q_{2}$ on $\Xc_{1}$ and $\Xc_{2}$ respectively.
+Using a time-sharing argument \cite{NetworkBook,MacMM} (see also Section \ref{sub:MAC_TIME_SHARING}), it follows from Theorem \ref{thm:MAC_Rate} that we can achieve any rate pair in the convex hull of $\bigcup_{\Qv}\RegLM(\Qv)$, where the union is over all distributions $Q_{1}$ and $Q_{2}$ on $\Xc_{1}$ and $\Xc_{2}$ respectively.

-The ensemble tightness of the rate region given in Theorem \ref{thm:MAC_Rate} does not follow directly from the fact that the exponents in Theorem \ref{thm:MAC_Primal} are ensemble tight, since in principle the random-coding error probability could vanish subexponentially at higher rates.
-However, the lower bounding techniques used in Theorem \ref{thm:MAC_Primal} can be adapted to prove the tightness of the rate region (e.g. see Section \ref{sec:RSC_RatesDMC}).
-We omit the analysis here, since the ensemble tightness of the rate region is well-known \cite{MacMM}.

 Using a similar argument to the proof of Theorem \ref{thm:MAC_Rate}, we see that \eqref{eq:MAC_Er12'} yields the rate condition